After the Release of An Open Secret

 In 2019, in the wake of Jeffrey Epstein’s death, Pierce’s association was noted in this Hollywood Reporter article by Kim Masters “The Strange Saga of Jeffrey Epstein’s Link to a Child Star Turned Cryptcurrency Mogul”

-Pierce had an unsuccessful run for the presidency of the United States in 2020, and he is running for Senate in Vermont in 2022.
+Pierce had an unsuccessful run for the presidency of the United States in 2020, he attempted to run for Senate in Vermont in 2022.
+He was disqualified from the ballot after it was alleged that he Puerto Rico residency would make him ineliglble for office in Vermont.

 Rector has not been seen in public for many years, after fleeing the country, believing that David Geffen wanted to kill him.
 Rector was spotted in Antwerp.
 Belgium by Buzzfeed reporters in May of 2014.
 Default judgements against him have been renewed by a California court in both 2011 and 2018 and his three victims, Mike Egan, Mark Ryan, and Alex Burton are now owed over $10.8 million.